igrafx/KNIME-Mining-connector/howto.md

 ![igrafx_workflow](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/images/igx_wf.png)

 To start using them, look for a **File Reader Node**.
+Please note that you may use other nodes as long as the output is a table.
+Here we use the File Reader Node as an Example.
 With this node, you will be able to select the file you wish to upload to the iGrafx platform.
 You can try it with the [100_fake_cases.csv](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/igrafx_extension/100_fake_cases.csv) file.

 You can then connect it to any node you wish to try, fill in the information by double clicking the node and execute the nodes.